Q: What are the possible scores on the Freshman Essay Evaluation?

 A: No. If you have taken either the AP Language and Composition Exam or the AP Literature and Composition Exam and have received a 5 (and have arranged to have your scores sent to MIT), you do not need to take the FEE.
 You will automatically be listed as “CI-H/CI-HW Required.”
 You do not need to report your score separately to FEE or UAAP to be exempt from the FEE.
 As long as you know you have a qualifying score, you may safely skip the FEE.
-For questions about sending scores and your AP or IB credits, please visit the Class of 2020 website.
+For questions about sending scores and your AP or IB credits, please visit the First Year website.

 Q: I am taking the AP Language and Composition or AP Literature and Composition Exam (or IB English A or B) this May and will not have my score until July.
 Do I need to take the FEE?

 A: We strongly suggest that you take the FEE over the summer if you do not yet have your AP scores, as the FEE is a better measure of your writing ability.
 If you take the FEE over the summer and end up getting a 5 on your AP exam, we take the better of the two scores, and you will automatically be listed as “CI-H/CI-HW Required” even if you do not receive that score on the summer FEE.
 If you do not end up receiving a score of 5 on your AP and do not take the summer FEE, you will be required to take the pencil-and-paper make-up test during orientation.
 Therefore, it cannot hurt to take the online FEE over the summer.